Skip to content

 See Performance for the full breakdown of what each metric means and how to use selectors to reduce subscriber fan-out.

-The inspector excludes its own view and session from all displayed data.
-Opening the inspector does not add an extra entry to the Views or Sessions tabs:
+The inspector also excludes every inspector (its own and any others open in other guilds) from the displayed data, so opening one never adds an entry to the Views or Sessions tabs:

 Live Auto-Refresh